 Southern collard greens may look difficult to make but rest assured this recipe will make you look like you’ve been making them your whole life.
 Collard greens are made with greens of course, smoked turkey, onions and garlic, vinegar, crushed red chili peppers, green peppers, jalapenos (optional) chicken base, salt pepper and a bit of sugar.
 The sugar helps to balance out the flavors but you can omit it if you don’t need it.

-Clean your collard greens to remove the dirt and grit.
-To do this, fill up a sink with cold water.
-Add 1 tablespoon of baking soda into the sink of water.
-Add the greens to the water.
+Fill up the kitchen sink with cold water.
+Add 1 tablespoon of baking soda, add the collard greens to the water.
 Swoosh them around so that the sand and dirt can settle to the bottom of the sink.
 Swoosh the greens once again.
 Drain the water from the sink.
 Rinse each leaf under cold water thoroughly.

 Get rid of any brown or yellow collard green leaves.
 Take one leaf.
 Fold it lengthwise (in half) using a knife, slice off each side of the stem.
 Alternatively, fold the leave in half and then carefully tear the leaves off each side of the leaf.
 Discard the stems or store them in the freezer to use later in soups or stir-frys.